Kramer84/otaf/README.md

 ### General Form Of The Assembly Data Dictionary To Pass to the `AssemblyDataProcessor`
 The `AssemblyDataProcessor` takes as an input a minimal representation of the assembly in the form of a dictionary, that needs to be constructed manually.
 Some specific notation choices have been made on how to represent features and assemblies.
-Parts are always represented by a number, surfaces always by a lowercase letter, and point on the surface always as the letters of the surface in uppercase with a number following it.
+Parts are always represented by a sequence of numbers, surfaces always by a sequence of lowercase letter, and points on the surface always as the same sequence as for the surface in uppercase and an identifying sequence of numbers after it.

-So for Part number 1 on surface aa and point AA1 can be written like this :
+So for Part number 123 on surface abc and point ABC321 can be written like this :
-P1aaAA1
+P123abcABC321

 The point with index 0 is always the origin point of the feature!
+This notation is kinda arbitrary, and may be updated if something better is proposed.

 The system data dictionary may look like this :